serverless/components/README.md

 # Building Components

-If you want to build reusable Serverless Components, there are 2 essential files you need to be aware of:
+If you want to build your own Serverless Component, there are 2 essential files you need to be aware of:

 - `serverless.component.yml` - This contains the definition of your Serverless Component.
 - `serverelss.js` - This contains your Serverless Component's code.

 One of the most important things to note is that Serverless Components **only** run in the cloud and **do not** run locally.
-You must publish your Component first, to run it (it takes only few seconds to publish).
-Fortunately, we've made this process easy, as described below.
+That means, to run and test your Component, you must publish it first (it takes only few seconds to publish).
+We're continuing to improve this workflow.
+Here's how to do it...

 ### serverless.component.yml